 – Present site relocated to Cheltenham in 1926 and designed by Billy Meader, Oscar Dammon and Alister MacKenzie

 – Notable members Peter Thomson AO CBE, Geoff Ogilvy, Hon.
-Michael Scott, Sir Norman Brooks, Claude Felstead, Lady Tallis, Mick Ryan, Harry Williams, Doug Bachlie, William Ellis Newton VC, Ray Jenner and Stacey Keating.
+Michael Scott, Sir Norman Brooks, Claude Felstead, Lady Tallis, Mick Ryan, Harry Williams, Doug Bachlie, William Ellis Newton VC, Ray Jenner, Stacey Keating and Gabi Ruffles.

 – Top 10 Australian and Top 100 Internationally ranked course.